Data Types in JavaScript

 };

 The preceding code example creates an object called person, that has five properties: firstName, lastName, age, eyeColor, and hairColor.
+The values contained in each property are Ivaan, Sagar, 04, blue, and black respectively.

 The .operator is used to access the property of an object.
 For example, we can access the lastName property of the person object like this: